Oregon Coast Program Expands: Learn to Buy Fish Off the Docks

 (Oregon Coast) – If you've ever wanted to head down to the Oregon coast and buy seafood straight from a boat you were probably hit by the same mental roadblocks and questions as many.
 What to look for?
 What questions to ask?
 Where exactly can I go on the docks?
 What is local?
 What is in season?

 This summer provides those answers with more of a quickly-growing program that is doing a great job of demystifying the process.
-What started out in Newport a few years ago as Shop on the Docks has expanded to the north Oregon coast this time around with sessions in Warrenton as well as Newport.
+What started out in Newport a few years ago as Shop at the Dock has expanded to the north Oregon coast this time around with sessions in Warrenton as well as Newport.

 In Newport, the tours happen July 28, and August 4, 11 and 18.
 Groups depart from dock 5 at 9:30 a.m., 10 a.m., 10:30 a.m. and 11 a.m. each day.
 The 90-minute tours are free and on a first-come, first-served basis.
 In Newport, registration is required only for groups of five or more by calling 541-574-6534 ext.
 57427.

 In Warrenton, the next tour takes place September 15, 2017, at 9 a.m. and 11 a.m. and will include a look around the Skipanon Brand Seafood cannery.
 Those attending will also learn what local markets sell locally-caught seafood.
-Tour will begin at the Warrenton Marina near the harbormaster’s office at 550 N.E.
+Tours will begin at the Warrenton Marina near the harbormaster’s office at 550 N.E.
 Harbor Place.
 For the Warrenton event, registration by phone is required for everyone and is on a first-come, first-served basis.
 To register, call 503-325-8573.

-Shop on the Docks directly connects seafood lovers with fishermen.
+Shop at the Dock directly connects seafood lovers with fishermen.
 Started in 2014 by Oregon Sea Grant and Extension, it includes tours of Newport's docks and now Warrenton's.
 During these tours, participants learn what seafood is in season, how it’s caught, whether it’s sustainable, and how to identify and buy high-quality fish and shellfish.

 For both locales, participants are advised to wear comfortable walking shoes with traction, arrive 15 minutes early, and bring cash and a cooler with ice.
 For disability accommodations, call the information numbers.